 If you’re looking to get more active, then you’re on the right track.
 The World Health Organisation (opens in new tab) says adults should do at least 150 minutes a week of moderate physical activity, while children and adolescents should do 60 minutes per day.

-Many of us are not getting enough exercise and turn to fitness trackers to help monitor our progress.
+Many of us are not getting enough exercise or sleep and turn to fitness trackers to help monitor our progress.
+(You can find out how fitness trackers monitor your sleep (opens in new tab) with our handy feature on the subject.)
 But just how accurate are fitness trackers?
 Thankfully, there’s a wealth of research out there to help you find out, and we’ve looked at the most recent.